-Embryo transfer technology (ETT) is a technique by which embryos are collected from a donor female and are transferred to recipient females, which serve as surrogate mothers for the remainder of the pregnancy.
-ETT is one of the most important reproductive biotechnologies where male and female genetic material can be utilized for faster improvement of livestock.
-Embryos of higher genetic merit indigenous bovines will be transferred into the surrogate cows.
-It has revolutionized the strategies of breeding among Bovines as a tool in optimizing the genetic improvement in cattle.
-ETT offers various benefits such as
+Embryo transfer technology (ETT) is a technique by which embryos are collected from a donor female and transferred to recipient females, that act as surrogate mothers for the rest of the pregnancy.
+It is one of the most important techniques in reproductive biotechnology where male and female genetic material can be used for the faster improvement of livestock.
+Embryos of indigenous bovines with higher genetic merit can be transferred into the surrogate cows.
+It is a revolutionary breeding strategy that has led to the faster genetic improvement of cattle.

-- The technology will be made available at the doorstep of the farmers and will result on the rapid breeding of indigenous cattle of high genetic merit.
+- This will result in the rapid breeding of indigenous cattle of high genetic merit.

-- A farmer can obtain a five to six fold increase in the number of off springs.
+- A farmer can get five to six times an increased number of offspring with high genetic merit.

-- The calves so produced will be free from diseases.
+- Such calves so obtained will also be free of diseases.

 Rashtriya Gokul Mission

 The Rashtriya Gokul Mission was launched in December 2014 by the Ministry of Agriculture to develop and conserve indigenous bovine breeds for enhancing productivity and milk production.
 This will be done through the induction of bulls with high genetic merit for semen production, recording of field performance, setting up Gokul grams, etc. in a scientific way.
 This is a focussed program under the National Programme for Bovine Breeding and Dairy Development.

 Rashtriya Gokul Mission Objectives